 Presented by Dr. John “Rett” Blake, III, M.D.

-Dr. Blake will discuss interdisciplinary approaches to chronic pain management as well as responsible opioid prescribing.
-He will address opioid tapering risks and benefits.
+Dr. Blake discussed interdisciplinary approaches to chronic pain management as well as responsible opioid prescribing.
+He addressed opioid tapering risks and benefits.

 John "Rett" Blake III, M.D. is the President and Medical Director of Specialists in Pain Management.
 Dr. Blake has practiced pain medicine in Chattanooga TN since 2009.
 Dr. Blake’s practice is multi-disciplinary, treating all types of pain.
 His specialty is minimally invasive interventional pain management and spine procedures.
 Dr. Blake’s professional commitment to the practice of pain management leads him to serve in various capacities of state wide committees and as President of The Tennessee Pain Society.
 He serves on the Commission on Pain and Addiction Medicine Education that outlined the 12 competencies for health care educators to address in curriculum as part of the TN Together plan to help end the opioid crisis in Tennessee.